-An interesting aspect of evolutionary biology is that it’s related to many of philosophy’s key issues, issues and questions with which philosophers deal since philosophy’s Hellenic dawn.
-One of these questions, which we could easily rank as the most fundamental of all, is about the meaning of life.
-This brief post is just an outline of the opinion that I have, but that still I would like to share, about the relationship between evolutionary biology and the meaning of life.
+An interesting aspect of evolutionary biology is that it is related to many of philosophy’s key issues and questions, with which philosophers deal since philosophy’s Hellenic dawn.
+One of these questions, which we could easily rank as the most fundamental of all, is that one about the meaning of life.
+This brief post is just an outline of an opinion I have, which I would like to share, about the relationship between evolutionary biology and the meaning of life.

 A logical problem arises when one puts the question “what is the meaning of life?”.
-The problem is fairly obvious, but yet goes unnoticed for many: when one puts the question this way, “what is the meaning of life”, one assumes that life has a meaning, something that, because of the ignorance expressed in the question itself, cannot be known for sure.
-To establish what the meaning of life is, it is necessary that we know beforehand that life has a meaning, whatever it is.
-I don’t want here address the psychological reasons that make mankind feels a insuppressible need to determine a meaning to life, or the demands related to this supposed meaning.
+The problem is fairly obvious, but yet goes unnoticed for many: when one puts the question this way, “what is the meaning of life?”, one assumes that life has a meaning, something that, because of the ignorance expressed in the question itself, cannot be known for sure.
+To establish what the meaning of life is it is necessary that we know beforehand that life has a meaning, whatever this meaning could be.
+I don’t want to address the psychological reasons that make mankind feels an insuppressible need to grant a meaning to life, or the demands related to this supposed meaning.
 There are many volumes written on this subject, which by the way is far from exhausted.

-The area which we specialize in, the methods and aspects of what we study or of the work we do often shape the way we see the world.
+The area of knowledge which we specialize in, the methods and aspects of what we study or the nature of the work we do often shape the way we see the world.
 As an astronaut tends to be a methodical person or a historian tends to be a libertarian.
 Something similar happens regarding evolutionary biology.
-Before proceeding, I must say that I don’t mean to establish as a fact that the student, when acquiring more knowledge of evolutionary biology, will necessarily have this or that vision of the world.
+Before proceeding, I must say that I don’t mean to establish as a fact that a student, when acquiring more knowledge of evolutionary biology, will necessarily have this or that vision of the world.

-However, when one studies evolutionary biology, when one understands the chance related to variation in a population and the mathematics of the selection process itself (which to many seems tautologic), it is almost impossible to keep looking, at least explicitly and consciously, for the meaning of life.
-That happens because it becomes clear to the student the problem I just described: the question suggests that there is a meaning to life, but … what if this supposed meaning does not exist?
+However, when one studies evolutionary biology, when one understands the chance related to variation in a population and the mathematics of the natural selection itself (which to many seems tautologic), it is almost impossible to keep searching at least explicitly and consciously, for the meaning of life.
+That happens because it becomes clear to the student the problem I just described: the question itself suggests that there is a meaning to life, but … what if this supposed meaning does not exist?

 The more we study evolutionary biology, the more we realize that the evolutionary process is a contingency.
-I might even say here that life itself is a contingency, but I’d rather not engage in such a polemic: let’s just stay with the evolutionary process, for now.
+I might even say that life itself is a contingency, but I’d rather not engage in such a polemic: let’s just stay with the evolutionary process, for now.
 For contingency, I am referring to the philosophical concept of the term.
-Simply put, according Houaiss (my favourite lexicographer), contingent is that which “occurs in any way, circumstantial, unnecessarily, as might have happened differently or simply not happening at all”.
-The very selection process, though certainly not a process governed by the laws of chance, is itself a contingent process.
+Simply put, according Houaiss (my favourite lexicographer), contingent is that which “occurs in any way, circumstantial, unnecessarily, as might have happened differently or simply not happening at all” (emphasis mine).
+The very process of natural selection, though certainly not a process governed by the laws of chance, is itself a contingent process.
 If evolution is a contingent process, life (despite clearly a manifest and real phenomenon at least in one planet in the universe) probably do not have any meaning.